webscraperio/web-scraper-documentation/docs/Selectors.md

  * parent selectors - configure parent selectors for this selector to make the selector tree.

-Note!
-A common mistake when using multiple configuration option is to create two selectors alongside with multiple checked and expect that the scraper will join selector values in pairs.
+**Note!** A common mistake when using multiple configuration option is to create two selectors alongside with multiple checked and expect that the scraper will join selector values in pairs.
 For example if you selected pagination links and navigation links these links couldn't be logically joined in pairs.
 The correct way is to select a wrapper element with Element selector and add data selectors as child selectors to the element selector with multiple option not checked.

+## Related videos

+* [How to select elements without clicking on them]
+* [How to select elements that contain specific text]
+* [How to select elements that have a specific element]
+* [How to select elements that don’t contain specific text]
+* [How to select elements that don’t have a specific element]

  [text-selector]: Selectors/Text%20selector.md
  [link-selector]: Selectors/Link%20Selector.md